 The mayor, in conjunction with the combined authority, exercises the powers and functions devolved from Government.

-The Government believes the role ensures clear accountability over the powers, functions and funding that is devolved from national government to a local level.
+The role ensures clear accountability over the powers, functions and funding that is devolved from national government to a local level.

 LOCAL AUTHORITY RESPONSIBILITY